emqx/emqx-docs/en_US/network/emqx-mqtt-tls.md

 # SSL/TLS

-When accepting a MQTT Client or connecting to external resources like a database, EMQX can establish secure connections via SSL/TLS.
+When accepting an MQTT Client or connecting to external resources like a database, EMQX can establish secure connections via SSL/TLS.

 ## SSL Listener for MQTT